 Phase 3: Developing a Floor Plan

-Once My-Take had discussed their preferred furniture options, the JCI team went to work on how to work them into an optimal office layout.
+With this information, the JCI team went to work on how to work them into an optimal office layout.
 Using their creativity and experience, JCI’s furniture professionals developed multiple plans that met My-Take’s goals.
 In each plan, spaces were presented that facilitated both collaboration and private work, pieces were selected and arranged to allow for natural light and airflow, and functional concerns such as IT and electrical were accounted for.

-After My-Take had selected the most appealing design, the JCI team visited the new site to physically measure the available space and confirm that it matched the CAD plan.
+After My-Take had selected the most appealing design, the JCI team visited the new site to physically measure the space and confirm that it matched the CAD plan.
 Once it was confirmed that JCI’s floor plan would work in the new space, JCI’s professionals ordered the necessary furniture items.